Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Framework

+Finally, we must also determine a way to model the evolution of $V_{t}^{\left(i\right)}, i=1,\dots,k$.
+Here, we have two options, which we go into more details below, see point (c).
+Thus in order to initialize the DMA recursions, a practitioner must:

-\begin{itemize} \item[(a)] The number of predictors to consider.
-Typically, in economic applications, the set of predictors contains exogenous predictors as well as lagged values of $y_{t}$.
-For instance, in the context of forecasting quarterly inflation, besides considering predictors such as unemployment rate and T--bill rates, \cite{koop_korobilis.2012} also consider the first three lags of $y_{t}$ as explanatory variables.
-Of course, how to distinguish useful variables from noise remains an important issue.
-For instance, following a recession or revisions of data, the set of predictors to use probably changes.
+\begin{itemize} \item[(a):] Consider the number of predictors.
+Typically, in economic applications, we use exogenous variables as well as lagged values of $y_t$ as predictors.
+For instance, in the context of forecasting quarterly inflation, besides considering predictors such as unemployment and T--bill rates, \cite{koop_korobilis.2012} also consider the first three lags of $y_{t}$ as predictors.